 Outside of the office it can be difficult to find him because he enjoys spending most of his time at home.

 Kaleb says: the website is currently being updated (slowly), but expect to see more staff and other improvements soon.

 Adele Scheib and her family moved to Nelson County from Pennsylvania almost 20 years ago to pursue livestock and vegetable farming.
 Presently sheep, cattle, pigs and chickens reside on their farm along with the family dog and a couple of cats.

 Fonda was born and raised in Nelson County and graduated from Nelson County High School.
-She has volunteered at Almost Home Pet Adoption Center for 8 years and is currently on the board there and retains the position of the dog intake manager.
-Fonda and her husband enjoy fostering dogs and puppies and have been doing so for the last 9 years.
+She has volunteered at Almost Home Pet Adoption Center for fourteen years.
+Fonda and her husband enjoy fostering dogs and puppies, and have been doing so for the last fifteen years.

 She and her husband have also raised a son and daughter, and now have a beautiful granddaughter.
 Fonda also has four footed children: her five dogs and one cat.
 She enjoys camping with her family and also has a passion for animal rescue.